BgeeDB/bgee-unil/src/markdown/support/topAnat/topAnat.md

 It is similar to a GO enrichment test but rather than using Gene Ontology annotations it is based on anatomical [Uberon](http://obophenotype.github.io/uberon/about/) annotations manually curated by Bgee.
 For example, given a set of genes that are up-regulated under certain conditions, TopAnat will find which anatomical entities have over or under-represented expression using annotations for that gene set.

 On top of the page from left to right you have
- * A ***Recent Jobs*** button allowing to look at the history of analysis you recently run.
+ * A ***Recent Jobs*** button allows you to look at the history of analysis you recently ran.
  * A ***Documentation*** button linking to the current documentation
  * ***Examples*** with buttons numbered from 1 to 5, each of them corresponding to an already processed example.
 Click on a button to see the result of the anatomical enrichment analysis with the corresponding set of genes.

 ![](../img/doc/topAnat/topAnat_header.png)

 The main section is the ***Gene list***.
 It is in that section that identifiers of your genes of interest have to be entered.
-Be careful to provide gene identifiers (e.g ENSG00000244734) and not gene names (e.g HBB).
+Be careful to provide gene identifiers (e.g. ENSG00000244734) and not gene names (e.g. HBB).

 ![](../img/doc/topAnat/topAnat_geneList.png)